harris-ippp/harris-ippp.github.io/weather.md

 * The day-of-week fixed effects show crime peaking on Friday (4) and at its lowest on Sundays (6), as usual.
 * Temperature has a positive and extremely significant effect on crime (t = 79).
 * Precipitation leads to a large and highly significant (_t_ = 13) reduction in the daily crime rates.
-* These effects are so large that there is no doubt as to the impact of weather; however alternative specifications can alter somewhat the values of of the coefficients.
+* These effects are so large that there is no doubt as to the impact of weather, and little need for more-subtle tests.
+Nevertheless, alternative specifications can alter somewhat the values of of the coefficients.
 * The coefficient on the "daily difference" is negative and moderately significant, but for alternative specifications can be consistent with 0.

 #### Observations on the Residuals